30 Problem Solving Maths Questions And Answers For GCSE

 10 problem solving maths questions (Foundation tier)

-These first 10 questions and solutions are similar to Foundation questions.
+These first 10 questions and solutions are designed to be similar to Foundation GCSE Maths questions.
 For the first three, we’ve provided some additional strategies.
+The EEF suggests that showing students how to interrogate and use their existing knowledge to solve problems, such as in the example strategies listed below, is key to develop students’ problem solving skills.

-In our downloadable resource, you can find strategies for all 10 Foundation questions.
+In the resource download, you can find strategies for the full set of 10 Foundation questions.

 1) L-shape perimeter